learn-co-curriculum/omniauth_lab/README.md

 accounts in applications.
 For examples of how this can work visit the [Omniauth "Integration" document][integration] or consult their [wiki][].

+## Lab

+If you follow along with this document, the lab should be passing at this point!
+Submit it and move on!
+If you'd like to create a new branch off of this repo (for further experimentation) feel free to do so!

 * [Omniauth][]
 * [List of Omniauth Authentication Strategies][full-list]